Joseph Sankoh, Ph.D.

 Dr. Sankoh also holds a People to People Ambassadors certificate, Oxford University Forum on Public Policy certificate, Distinguished Political Science Honor Society Award, Daemen College Distinguished Administrator/Faculty Award, US.
 President’s Points of Light National Service Award, New York State Governor’s Community Service Award, NAACP certificate of Appreciation, and Kiwanis Club International Distinguished President’s Award, among others.
 He has served on various Ph.D. dissertation committees and has been a reviewer of various academic research publications and proposals in his area of expertise in comparative politics, international relations/global studies, and service learning.

 Daemen’s Fall Open House

-Mark your calendar for Daemen’s Fall Open House on Saturday, October 24, 2009.
+Mark your calendar for Daemen’s Fall Open House.
 This is a one-of-a-kind chance to tour the campus.
 Get to know admissions counselors, faculty, and Daemen staff.
 Make a reservation, or call 800.462.7652.